AngleProtocol/angle-docs/concepts/keepers.md

 In both cases, the protocol, which is passive, relies on keepers for enforcing these rules.

-Keepers are directly incentivized to close unhealthy perpetuals.
-In the case of perpetuals that should be liquidated, keepers get a portion of the remaining cash out amount of the perpetual.
-For the perpetuals being cashed out, keepers get a fraction of the fees that are paid upon cash out.
+Keepers are directly incentivized to close unhealthy positions.
+In the case of perpetuals that should be liquidated, keepers get a portion of the remaining cash out amount.
+For those being force-closed, keepers get a fraction of the closing fees.

-In the case where there are too many HAs, keepers will be able to select a list of HAs to cash out, and will get higher rewards if cashing out these perpetuals bring the protocol near the desired coverage bounds.
+In the case where there are too many HAs, keepers will be able to select a list of HAs positions to close, and will get higher rewards if cashing out these perpetuals bring the protocol near the desired coverage bounds.

 In all cases, the amount that can be given to keepers is capped.